bkrunic/instagramation/README.md

 Your instagram actions are limited.

 They limit the actions you do because otherwise it seems spammy.
 My advice - Do not go above **200 unfollows per day**.
-The higher delay between the request is it is safer
+The higher delay between the requests is the safer it is.